philippabele/developers-guide-to-linux/05_service_configuration/050_caching_dns_server/052_dns_zones.md

 Here the `PTR` entry type comes to use.
 The numbers in the first row represent the last byte of the IP address.

 ## Exercise:
-Read more about DNS on [Wikipedia](https://en.wikipedia.org/wiki/Domain_Name_System) if you want to learn more.
+Read the [Wikipedia article](https://en.wikipedia.org/wiki/Domain_Name_System) on DNS if you want to learn more.